In Which I Ramble Some…

-The piano went quiet as the pianist collapsed over the keys, praying or begging them to play for the next pounding, I couldn’t tell.
+The piano went quiet as the player collapsed over the keys, praying or begging them to play for the next pounding, I couldn’t tell.
 Someone a few rows away stood up.

-“It’s kind of weird,” he said to the crowd and singer, “but during that last song?
+“It’s kind of weird,” he announced to the crowd and singer, “but during that last song?
 Well – it’s kind of weird, but the gum melted in my mouth.”
-He looked confused like someone played a joke on him.
+He looked confused like someone he didn’t know played a joke on him.

 Without hesitation, the pianist, Keith Green, spun like a top toward the crowd.
 “Brother?
 Your gum melted to show you the power of G. Are you a believer?”